memgraph/orb/docs/styles.md

 # Configuring style globals

-Each Orb view has a render settings that you can configure which will affect global styling options.
-Usually these settings are performance related, and you will get an idea on how to use it in the following section:
+Each Orb view has render settings that you can configure which will affect global styling options.
+Usually, these settings are performance related, and you will get an idea of how to use them in the following section:

 ## Disable/enable labels

-Having labels (text) on nodes and edges will definitely degrade the performance of the rendering for large number of nodes/edges.
+Having labels (text) on nodes and edges will degrade the performance of the rendering for the large number of nodes/edges.
 To simplify the way to disable/enable labels for the whole graph without setting `(node|edge).properties.label = ""` or `(node|edge).properties.fontSize = 0` for each node/edge, you can use the view settings to enable/disable labels globally: